1. Home/

 • Improved customer satisfaction through faster processes

-• Increased employee satisfaction through elimination of monotonous tasks
+• Increased employee satisfaction by eliminating monotonous tasks

 • Improved data quality and decision-making foundations